ChrisPritchard/rosalind/037_kmp/readme.md

 ```
 0 0 0 1 2 0 0 0 0 0 0 1 2 1 2 3 4 5 3 0 0
 ```

+## Extra Information

+If you would like a more precise technical explanation of the Knuth-Morris-Pratt algorithm, please take a look at this site: http://www.inf.fh-flensburg.de/lang/algorithmen/pattern/kmpen.htm